 Here's how to change your tyre:

 - If you find that one of your tyres are giving you issues, pull over and turn on your hazards.

 - If you have a manual vehicle, put it in first gear or reverse.
 If you have an automatic, put it in park.
 Put something heavy behind your front and back tyres.

 - Check that your spare tyre is properly inflated and take it along with the jack.

-- Set up the jack so that it makes contact with the metal frame of your vehicle.
+- Position the jack on a solid, stable surface and so that it makes contact with the metal frame of your vehicle.
 Raise the jack until it's supporting the car.
 Remove the hub and loosen the tyre nuts, but don't remove them yet.

 - Now, heighten the jack so that it lifts the car, fully loosen the nuts and remove them.